filhodanuvem/SimpleAnnotation/README.md

 Reserved annotations
 -------
-@validation - Use Respect\Validation to test value
+@validate - Use Respect\Validation to test value

 TO DO
 -------
-- Add new semantic rules, for example: @var date('Y-m-d H:i:s') for create um Validator better.
+- Add new semantic rules, for example: @validate date('Y-m-d H:i:s') for create um Validator better.
 - Use a APC or other cache manager
 - Use the Reader from Doctrine